 OSHA Inspection Consultants

-Consultants will work with employers to identify workplace hazards, provide advice for compliance with OSHA standards, and assist in establishing and improving safety and health programs.
+Consultants work with employers to identify workplace hazards, provide advice for compliance with OSHA standards, and assist in establishing and improving safety and health programs.

 When an inspector finds violations of OSHA standards or serious hazards, OSHA may issue citations and fines.
 OSHA must issue a citation and proposed penalty within six months of the violations occurrence.